IIIF/cookbook-recipes/recipe/0560-resources-on-a-timeline/index.md

 id: 560
 layout: recipe
 tags: timeline
-summary: "Placing resources on a timeline independent of format and individual duration"
+summary: "Placing image resources on a timeline to be shown in a sequence"
 viewers:
 topic:
  - realWorldObject